Research and expertise

 Analysis of monitored building energy demand and empirical modelling of energy demand.

 I have analysed monitored building energy demand to determine savings resulting from various technologies and the factors affecting these savings.
 I have also analysed heating patterns and the factors affecting these.
 I have modelling national GB domestic heat demand and heat pump electricity demand based on monitored data from field trials.
+I have developed a new approach to modelling domestic energy demand based on monitored data.

 Current research activity